ARTICLES on GlamourOZ Dolls® (Jozef Szekeres Dolls®)

 Q. So tell us about your dolls, they look really amazing!

-JS: The GlamourOz Dolls™ are unique, as they were made to be the Catwalk Supermodels amongst the Catalogue Dress Models of the Fashion Doll world.
-Being head and shoulders above the rest in height was a result of studying and understanding those Supermodel body proportions, and letting that guide me as I sculpted the doll, rather than following the established height trend.
+JS: I believe my GlamourOZ Dolls® bring a unique Catwalk Supermodels aesthetic to the Fashion Doll world.
+Being head and shoulders above the rest in height was a result of studying and understanding those Supermodel body proportions, and letting that guide me as I sculpted the doll, rather than following the established 16″ height trend, resulting in my doll being 18″ tall.

-Q. That brings me to ask, will the GlamourOz Dolls™ be able to share clothing with other 16″ dolls?
+Q. That brings me to ask, will the GlamourOZ Dolls® be able to share clothing with other 16″ dolls?

 JS: Though taller in head-to-body ratio then to her 16″ doll-range counterparts, she can still wear 16” clothing and shoes from most other 16″ lines, as comfortably as her own fashions.

-I’ve always had this as my target…. if I can create the best, most beautiful Supermodel doll body I can, with beautiful matching faces, then no matter what she’ll wear… it WILL be elevated.
+I’ve always had this as my target…. if I can create the best Supermodel doll body I can, with beautiful matching faces, then no matter what she’ll wear… the aim is to present the fashion elevated to that of a catwalk presentation.

-Q: Why did you choose to make the GlamourOz Dolls™ vinyl and hard plastic, rather then strung resin, as your previous 2003 doll?
+Q: Why did you choose to make the GlamourOZ Dolls® vinyl and hard plastic, rather then strung resin, as your previous 2003 doll?

 JS: Durability was key, especially with all the new articulation and pose and play opportunities that will be presented.
 My engineering team took my sculpt and helped me link these separate body parts together to result in a sturdy ultimate collectable doll that can be played with, as well as beautifully posed to display.
 I personally like to have a travel doll (or two) with me that I can throw in my backpack, pull out and be glamorous with a flip of her hair, without fear of breakage.
 Ultimately, it just adds better value in material, and play.

-Q: This first line of GlamourOz Dolls™ seems to have a distinct 60’s fashion feel about them, yet on a very modern athletic body!
+Q: This first line of GlamourOZ Dolls® seems to have a distinct 60’s fashion feel about them, yet on a very modern athletic body!
 How did that come about?
 And what was your inspiration?

 JS: This comes from a very personal experience.
 When in my early teens, I was introduced to a person who would be my sister’s future father-in-law.
 Stephen Moor was an already well-established Who’s Who of Australian artists, with his own brand named studio, having worked extensively around Australia creating stained glass LeadLighting for cathedrals and churches, event locations and private commissions, as well as painting beautiful works of art and incredible sculptures.
 A true renaissance man and artist.